-We have applied for funding through the “EXIST Transfer of Research” program.
-The program is offered by the German Federal Ministry for Economic Affairs and Energy and partly funded via the European Social Funds.
+We have applied for funding through the "EXIST Transfer of Research" program.
+The program is offered by the German Federal Ministry for Economic Affairs and Energy and is partly funded via the European Social Funds.

 The funding through EXIST would allow us to work for 18 months on the prototype of Semanux, while still being part of our research group Analytic Computing at the University of Stuttgart.
 We have submitted a 47-page long description of Semanux, which contains the intended innovation, our past research, our team, our work plan, the market situation, an initial business plan, and eleven letters of support.

 Specifically, we have applied for the first phase of funding which is described as the following: